tumainimosha/nginx/tests/README.md

 A single scenario is tested using *Continuous Integration*:

-* Installs Nginx and generates core and related configuration files including a http server block which redirects to a https server block
+* Installs Nginx and generates core and related configuration files including a HTTP server block which redirects to a HTTPS server block

 Multiple scenarios are tested *manually*:

 1. `test-bare` - Installs Nginx, configures the system firewall and generates core and related configuration files only
-2. `test-http` - Everything from `tests-bare` as well as generating a http only server block
+2. `test-http` - Everything from `tests-bare` as well as generating a HTTP only server block
-3. `test-https` - Everything from `tests-bare` as well as generating a https only server block
+3. `test-https` - Everything from `tests-bare` as well as generating a HTTPS only server block
-4. `test-http-to-https` - Everything from `tests-bare` as well as generating a http server block which redirects to a https server block
+4. `test-http-to-https` - Everything from `tests-bare` as well as generating a HTTP server block which redirects to a HTTPS server block

 Note: Multiple scenarios may be run within the same VM, providing they do not overlap.